LinkedIn Profile13 min read

 • Drop certs.
 (AWS, Bloomberg, EMT Certified).

-• Add portfolio links (GitHub, Behance).
+• Add portfolio links (GitHub, Behance) - use the format "Portfolio: [link]".

-• Flag OPT/CPT if international.
+• Flag OPT/CPT if international with expected timeline.

 • Keep language inclusive + accessible.